phillycommunitywireless/docs/docs/device-configs/static-ip.md

 ---
 # Setting a static IP

-This article contains instructions for setting your computer's Ethernet adapter to use a static IP address on the 192.168.1.\* subnet.
-This is a necessary step for completing the connection steps outlined in our config instructions for the [EdgeRouter X](../configure-erx) and the [Mesh AP](../configure-ap-mesh).
+This article contains instructions for setting your computer's Ethernet adapter to use a static IP address on the 192.168.1.* subnet.
+This is a necessary step for connecting to certain network devices via Ethernet, and is used in our config instructions for the [EdgeRouter X](../configure-erx) and the [Mesh AP](../configure-ap-mesh).

 Choose your computer's OS: